Rookout/docs/docs/source-repos.md

 **Mac**: $HOME/Library/Application Support/Rookout/git_root\
 **Linux**: $HOME/.Rookout/git_root

-For teams that have self-hosted / on-prem repositories, it is required that the Rookout Desktop Application be installed first.
+For teams that have BitBucket self-hosted / on-prem repositories, it is required that the Rookout Desktop Application be installed first.
 You must also have git or perforce command line tools installed on your machine.
 To install the Rookout Desktop App, click on the **+** button in the debugger view, choose **Local Filesystem**, and then follow the steps to download and install the Rookout Desktop App.

 <img src="/img/screenshots/local_file_system.png" width="40%" />